Let me ask you a question:

 You could sum this up in the following sentence: I was always searching for the next big thing.

 The Next Big Thing: Why It’s A Threat To Your Business Success

 The problem with this search for higher ground was that my business was stagnating.
 Every time I sought out that next big thing – whether that was exploring a new social media platform, learning about a new SEO tactic, or trying out a new technology – I took my eyes off the big goals I had for my business.
 It was time I stole from my business.
 Time that could have been spent working on tasks that I knew from experience could help my business thrive.

-So today, ask yourself if you’ve been chasing shadows.
+So today, ask yourself if you’ve been taking your eye off your business.
 Have you turned your attention away from your core business tasks to investigate the next big thing?
 If so, here’s my top tips to avoid derailing your business in the process:

 Tip #1 – Use a calendar